-The Authority has committed to educating and informing the public about the true value of water using presentations to community groups and reminders of conservation/ "water facts" online, on the monthly bills, and in the "new customer" welcome booklet.
-Technology has been implemented to notify customers prior to disconnection by an auto-dialer, and additional payment methods are now available online and over the phone through an Interactive Voice Response program.
+The Authority is committed to educating and informing the public about the true value of water using presentations to community groups and reminders of conservation/ "water facts" online, on the monthly bills, and in the "new customer" welcome booklet.
+The Authority continues to go the extra mile by utilizing technology to notify customers prior to disconnection by an auto-dialer, and by providing additional payment methods online and over the phone through an Interactive Voice Response program with no additional charge to the customer.